tsmith4014/tsmith4014/README.md

 - 📊 **Data Science**:
   - Building a predictive model for NFL player and team metrics
-    - Focused on modeling injuries with points scored, and other key performance, enviromental, and wildcard indicators.
+    - Focused on modeling injuries with points scored, and other key performance, environmental, and wildcard indicators.
     - Utilizing machine learning algorithms for predictive analytics.

 ---